 We operate a private electronic network for wholesale financial markets through which we are connected to most of the largest financial institutions worldwide.
-We have installed in the offices of our existing client base, comprising more than 500 leading dealers, banks and other financial institutions, the technology infrastructure necessary to provide price information and trade execution on an instantaneous basis in a broad range of securities and financial instruments.
-We believe our eSpeed (Service Mark) system enables us to introduce and distribute a broad mix of products and services more quickly, cost effectively and seamlessly than competitors.
+We have installed in the offices of our existing client base, comprising more than 500 leading dealers, banks and other financial institutions, the technology infrastructure necessary to provide price information and trade execution on an instantaneous basis in abroad range of securities and financial instruments.
+We believe our eSPEED (SM) system enables us to introduce and distribute a broad mix of products and services more quickly, cost effectively and seamlessly than competitors.